Morta-Ant/Plant_care_tracker/README.md

 <img src="./screenshots/all-plants-page.png" alt="all-plants-page" title="All Plants Page">

-[click here](./screenshots) to see more images of the Plant Care Tracker application.
+[Click here](./screenshots) to see more images of the Plant Care Tracker application.

 ## The Team